 - A model for sharing equity that’s fair to all and ensures you get paid.

 - The master formula for Self-Sustaining Network, which is the strongest moat you can build around any castle.
 Network Effect is not just for Silicon Valley.
 It’s for mere mortals.

 Any Planet Perry member who has been “around” for one year will be able take the Rosetta Stone manual, tools and software wizards, and accurately diagnose the problems in any business in one day or less.

 Q: Perry, what are you doing with this and where is it going?

 A: Rosetta Stone delivers my Master Strategy in digital form.
-The Advanced Mastery Network course which runs June 2018-June 2019 will codify Rosetta Stone into a tightly integrated comprehensive road map with participants having total hands-on understanding of all tools.
+The Advanced Mastery Network course will codify Rosetta Stone into a tightly integrated comprehensive road map with participants having total hands-on understanding of all tools.